ttullius/Tlab/content/talk/_index.md

 title: Tom Tullius
 view: 2
 ---
-**Education**
+## **Education**

+### **Ph.D. in Chemistry**

-Ph.D. in Chemistry, Stanford University, 1973-1979
+Stanford University, 1973-1979

-**Dissertation Title:** Structures of Metal Complexes in Biological Systems: EXAFS Studies of Blue Copper Proteins, Xanthine Oxidase and Vanadocytes
+Dissertation Title: Structures of Metal Complexes in Biological Systems: EXAFS Studies of Blue Copper Proteins, Xanthine Oxidase and Vanadocytes

-**Research Advisor:** Professor Keith O. Hodgson
+Research Advisor: Professor Keith O. Hodgson

-Bachelor of Science in Chemistry (cum laude), University of California at Los Angeles, 1969-1973
+### **Bachelor of Science in Chemistry**
+University of California at Los Angeles, 1969-1973

 Undergraduate research with Professor C. S. Garner

-**Professional positions**
+## **Professional positions**

-current:
+### *Current:*

-Professor of Chemistry, Boston University, 2005-present
+**Professor of Chemistry**, Boston University, 2005-present

-Director, Program in Bioinformatics, Boston University, 2011-present
+**Director**, Program in Bioinformatics, Boston University, 2011-present

-Professor of Pharmacology and Professor of Experimental Therapeutics, School of Medicine, Boston University, 2001-present
+**Professor of Pharmacology and Professor of Experimental Therapeutics**, School of Medicine, Boston University, 2001-present

-former:
+### *Former:*

-Professor and Chairman, Department of Chemistry, Boston University, 1997-2005
+**Professor and Chair**, Department of Chemistry, Boston University, 1997-2005

+**Sabbatical leave** in the laboratory of Dr. Carlos Bustamante, University of California Berkeley, January-May 2019

-Distinguished visiting professor, Department of Chemistry and Institute for Integrated Cell-Material Sciences (ICEMS), Kyoto University, Japan, January 2012
+**Distinguished visiting professor**, Department of Chemistry and Institute for Integrated Cell-Material Sciences (ICEMS), Kyoto University, Japan, January 2012

-Sabbatical leave in the laboratory of Dr. Ferran Azorin, Institut de Biologia Molecular de Barcelona, Spain, March-June 2006
+**Sabbatical leave** in the laboratory of Dr. Ferran Azorin, Institut de Biologia Molecular de Barcelona, Spain, March-June 2006

-Professor of Chemistry, Biophysics, and Biology and the McCollum-Pratt Institute, The Johns Hopkins University, 1991-1997
+**Professor of Chemistry**, Biophysics, and Biology and the McCollum-Pratt Institute, The Johns Hopkins University, 1991-1997

-Sabbatical leave in the laboratory of Professor Robert Kaptein, Bijvoet Center for NMR Spectroscopy, University of Utrecht, The Netherlands, 1994-1995
+**Sabbatical leave** in the laboratory of Professor Robert Kaptein, Bijvoet Center for NMR Spectroscopy, University of Utrecht, The Netherlands, 1994-1995

-Associate Professor of Chemistry, Biophysics, and Biology and the McCollum-Pratt Institute, The Johns Hopkins University, 1988-1991
+**Associate Professor of Chemistry, Biophysics, and Biology and the McCollum-Pratt Institute**, The Johns Hopkins University, 1988-1991

-Assistant Professor of Chemistry and Biology and the McCollum-Pratt Institute, The Johns Hopkins University, 1985-1988
+**Assistant Professor of Chemistry and Biology and the McCollum-Pratt Institute**, The Johns Hopkins University, 1985-1988

-Assistant Professor of Chemistry, The Johns Hopkins University, 1982-1985
+**Assistant Professor of Chemistry**, The Johns Hopkins University, 1982-1985

-NIH Postdoctoral Fellow with Professor Stephen J. Lippard, Department of Chemistry, Columbia University, 1979-1982
+**NIH Postdoctoral Fellow** with Professor Stephen J. Lippard, Department of Chemistry, Columbia University, 1979-1982

-Honors and awards
+## **Honors and awards**

 Ellison Medical Foundation Senior Scholar Award in Aging, 2009-2013

 Herbert A. Sober Award, American Society for Biochemistry and Molecular Biology, 1998